 In this lecture, British architect Sadie Morgan reflects on good and smart growth of the city, in the light of the current Covid-19 crisis.
-The lecture will be streamed via this website, YouTube and Facebook.
-Registration for the lecture is not required.
-To join the Q&A, please register here.
+Watch the lecture here!

 For the past decades, there’s a growing belief in cities as meaningful places for socio-economic and spatial development and change.
 What core values and qualities are being highlighted in these times of Covid-19?
 Based on her own practice, Sadie Morgan shares her ideas on making liveable cities in a post-Covid-era.

-Morgan’s lecture will be followed by a Q&A and open debate with Rotterdam city makers about good and smart growth of Rotterdam.
-You can sign up for the Q&A via the ‘Meld je aan’ button at the bottom of this page.
+Morgan’s lecture was followed by a Q&A and open debate with Rotterdam city makers about good and smart growth of Rotterdam.

 AIR and Van der Leeuwkring have invited Sadie Morgan as one of the guest urban critics of this edition of the Stadmakers Conference.